Oh February. For such a short month, you packed a big wallop!

 Other than that:

-Biggest Wins: Thanks to setting up a small savings account, we had enough money in there to cover the un-budgeted-for Hydro bill (and unexpected expenses are what that account is for), and of course there was that whole getting re-employed almost immediately, and ending up going from planning for a big deficit, to having a nice windfall!
+Biggest Wins: Thanks to setting up a small savings account with the advice from Xero North Sydney, we had enough money in there to cover the un-budgeted-for Hydro bill (and unexpected expenses are what that account is for), and of course there was that whole getting re-employed almost immediately, and ending up going from planning for a big deficit, to having a nice windfall!

 Numbers this month: